 “Make the case that you’re more qualified than all the other applicants.
 You want to make clear what distinguishes you, so the hiring manager can see why you’re worth following up with to learn more.”

-How to Write Cover Letters That Get Read . . . and Position You as a Good Hiring Choice
+How To Write a Cover Letter That Gets Read . . . and Positions You as a Good Hiring Choice

 Personalize each letter.

 Send them to actual people, putting their name in the salutation.